Faster data operationalization

 Next we need to standardize the data.
 Although our client's data was now immediately available, it wasn’t yet defined.
 We educated them on the importance of data governance and helped them spin up a data governance program.
 Through this work we were able to help them standardize their data, define their metrics, and QA their data.
 Standardized KPI definitions allowed their marketing platform to customize messages to individuals and customer segments.

 This process gave them confidence in the integrity and consistency of the data even though it was coming from several different sources.
 It also provided them with a level of internal transparency that they hadn’t had with the managed service provider.

-Data Platform Modernization & Data Migration
+Data Platform Modernization & Migration

+We took our client out of data darkness and into the light.
 Building out a FullStack solution gave this client more than they had wished for.
 While we delivered the CDP that they were looking for, they gained much more.
 Time to insight was reduced from over a week to a few minutes, making it easier for the marketing team to standardize customer segments and effectively operationalize their data.